 - 2.1 A masterplan is a plan that shows an overall development concept which includes urban design, landscaping, infrastructure, service provision, circulation, present and future land use and built form.
-It provides a structured approach and creates a clear framework for developing an area. - 2.2 Carter Jonas, a national specialist multi-disciplinary planning service was awarded this masterplan complexity of the service was awarded the masterplan complexity of the service was awarded the masterplan complexity of the service was awarded the service was awarde engaged with stakeholders, including our market traders, elected Members and industry professionals in areas such as landscaping and transport.
+It provides a structured approach and creates a clear framework for developing an area. - 2.2 Carter Jonas, a national specialist multi-disciplinary planning service was awarded this masterplan commission.
+In developing this plan they have

-- 2.3 A draft masterplan was taken out to public consultation in January 2017, and included stakeholder workshops, public drop in sessions and an online survey.
+- engaged with stakeholders, including our market traders, elected Members and industry professionals in areas such as landscaping and transport. - 2.3 A draft masterplan was taken out to public consultation in January 2017, and included stakeholder workshops, public drop in sessions and an online survey.
 As a result the Council received over 150 individual responses with 100 people attending workshops. - 2.4 The Town Centre Members working group subsequently met on two occasions to review the feedback and to advise on final adjustments to the plan. - 2.5 In finalising the masterplan (see Appendix 1 for a copy of this masterplan); a vision for the Town Centre has been developed.
-To deliver this vision, six key project areas have been established, these are; - Town Centre Gateways - Market Place - The Conge - Hall Plain - The Rows - The Heart of the Town Centre (Regent Road/Regent Street) - 2.6 As a result of the feedback received from the consultation period, agreed changes to the masterplan are as follows; - To bring forwards the timetable for works regarding Hall Quay by prioritising a Planning Brief to guide development in this area - To expand the station gateway project to include all gateways into the Town Centre - To expand the masterplan study area to include Great Yarmouth Minster - To develop further the residential proposals for The Conge in the masterplan document and progress the Development Prospectus work for this area using Page 9 of 87
+To deliver this vision, six key project areas have been established, these are; - Town Centre Gateways - Market Place - The Conge - Hall Plain - The Rows - The Heart of the Town Centre (Regent Road/Regent Street) - 2.6 As a result of the feedback received from the consultation period, agreed changes to the masterplan are as follows; - To bring forwards the timetable for works regarding Hall Quay by prioritising a Planning Brief to guide development in this area - To expand the station gateway project to include all gateways into the Town Centre - To expand the masterplan study area to include Great Yarmouth Minster - To develop further the residential proposals for The Conge in the masterplan document and progress the Development Prospectus work for this area using

-Town Centre Initiative funding, matched with Norfolk Rates Business Pool funding

-To present two options for the six day marketplace redevelopment site, to be further developed as part of any future business case and option appraisal work
+- Town Centre Initiative funding, matched with Norfolk Rates Business Pool funding - To present two options for the six day marketplace redevelopment site, to be further developed as part of any future business case and option appraisal work